 Keeping in touch doesn’t have to stop at professional meetings.
 If your company hosts a work party, or if there’s a leaving meal, attending would be a less stressful way to re-familiarise yourself with your colleagues and any work updates in a more relaxing environment.

 There’s more to flexible working than simply choosing to work from home twice a week.
-Check what else is available within your employer's flexible working policy, this can range from flexi time to compressed hours, whatever helps to balance your work and family life.
+Check what else is available within your employer's flexible working policy, this can range from flexi time to compressed hours, whatever helps to balance your work and family life, as well as protect your mental health.
 What works for others may not work for you, so don’t feel pressured to fit back into your old routine for the sake of making others feel more comfortable.

 Ensure you’ve made it clear in writing, specify the change and when you’d like it to take effect.
 You may even find that working full time in the office is best for you and your family.
 Having that separation between work and home may be most beneficial to help you establish firm boundaries between your two worlds.
 Either way, the most important part of working is ensuring you’re feeling supported.
 Flexible working arrangements have become increasingly popular, with 48% of mums stating that they will be using some form of flexible working to help them manage childcare over the summer holidays.

-Accept that new working habits are going to replace the old:
+Find new working habits to replace the old

 It can be an overwhelming prospect thinking about a post COVID world, and certainly even more anxiety inducing when you see everyone else around you jumping for joy at the return to “normality”.
 It’s important to remind yourself that your feelings are completely normal, going at a pace that suits you and your family is the most important part, instead of trying to slot back into your old routines.